IT'S NICE TO MEET YOU!

 With the support and care of their family and friends, their business, “Florals by Caryl,” slowly emerged from being a part-time excursion into a weekly event.
 Caryl’s mom, Em, sold at the shows, and she and Auntie Bess helped pick and press the flowers.
 It was at this point that the business showed signs of a full-time occupation.
-Their son, Bret, became involved at a young age, working with the mats and moulding as well as with the flowers, starting out as head weeder and picker.
+Their son, Bret, became involved at a young age, working with the mats and molding as well as with the flowers.

 The Pohland’s business continued to grow throughout the years and when Bret got out of college, he came to work for the business full-time.
 It was at this time that they decided to change the format of their pictures from only flowers to flowers coupled with people’s names.
 Adding names to the pictures made them even more popular.
 The Pohlands grow the flowers in their backyard.
 They cut the mats, make the frames, do the research on and produce the names.

 Over the years Florals by Caryl underwent many changes, from location (they bought the property next door and moved the business out of their home and garage), and the addition of helpers, to the business’ name, now known as NameMe Company.
 They have also added more family members, Lisa, Bret’s wife and Chloe, their daughter.

 The biggest change to happen was this year (2022), when Caryl and Brett sold the company to a family from Michigan.